 He could feel his expression harden.
 "Then she's got some explaining to do."

-"I think there is someone else you should talk to first.
-Someone that knows what really happened here."
+"I think there's someone else you should talk to first.
+Someone who knows what really happened here."

 At his nod, they set off down the corridor.